-Message Media offers a dedicated mobile number for your organizationorganisation in their Conversations package.
+Message Media offers packages that include a dedicated mobile number for your organization.
 Akin to a generic email address such as email@example.com, this mobile number becomes an inbox for two-way conversations with your stakeholders over SMS.
-As an organizationorganisation you can then leverage this SMS channel by advertising the dedicated SMS number on your website, printed materials and in public meetings.
+As an organization you can then leverage this SMS channel by advertising the dedicated SMS number on your website, printed materials and in public meetings.

 Building an SMS Strategy